madebyshape/craft-cms/README.md

 You can test your local site on other devices (phones, tablets) using [Tailscale](https://tailscale.com).
 This gives you a real HTTPS URL that works on any device.

-### Requirements

 - [Tailscale](https://tailscale.com/download) installed and running on your Mac
 - For `make share`: Tailscale installed on the test device too
 - For `make funnel`: No Tailscale needed on the test device (public URL)

-### Setup

-Funnel requires HTTPS certificates and the `funnel` node attribute enabled in your [Tailscale admin console](https://login.tailscale.com/admin/acls).
+- Funnel requires HTTPS certificates and the `funnel` node attribute enabled in your [Tailscale admin console](https://login.tailscale.com/admin/acls)

-The share/funnel commands will automatically register the Tailscale hostname with DDEV's router and expose the Vite dev server so CSS/JS assets load correctly on remote devices.
+The share/funnel commands automatically register the Tailscale hostname with DDEV's router and expose the Vite dev server so CSS/JS assets load correctly on remote devices.
 Run `make share` or `make funnel` in one terminal and `make dev` in another.

 ## Nice to know